seanmorris/pib/README.md

 ##### WITH_LIBXML

-static|shared|dynamic

-When compiled as a set of `dynamic` extensions, this will produce the extensions `php-8.x-dom.so`, `php-8.x-xml.so`, `php-8.x-simplexml.so`.

-When compiled as a `dynamic` or `shared` extension, it will produce the library `libxml.so`.
+static|shared

-This actual `php-libxml` extension must be statically compiled, but `libxml` may be loaded as a shared library.
+This actual `php-libxml` extension must be statically compiled, but `libxml` itself may be loaded as a shared library.

+When compiled as a `shared` library, it will produce the library `libxml.so`.

 ---